12" GOODMANS SPEAKERS

 15/16ohm Goodmans units

-Note that very similar looking speakers could have different designations - 1062127 in the instance to the left, and 20578 36 to the right.
-The "type" given on the right is 112/12M/15.
-These numbers presumably designate the weight of cone and magnet, which might vary from one type of driver to another, according to the needs of the purchaser.
+Other designations: - 1062127 in the instance to the left, and 20578 36 to the right.
+The "type" given on the right is 112/12M/15, indicating the weight of cone and magnet, which vary from one type of driver to another, according to the needs of the purchaser.
 The speaker on the right evidently has a light magnet.

 A late Supreme cab with an AC100.